Wizbisy/Mcp/README.md

-# Monad MCP Server
+# Monad Portfolio Tracker

-A lightweight server for the MCP Madness challenge to track MON tokens on the Monad Testnet.
-Built to work with Claude Desktop or Cursor IDE.
+This project is a server built for the MCP Madness challenge to help users track and manage their MON tokens on the Monad Testnet.
+It’s designed to work seamlessly with Claude Desktop or Cursor IDE, allowing users to interact with the Monad Testnet using simple, natural language prompts.

 ## 🚀 Features